NirlStudio/hooks-webpack-plugin/README.md

-# shell-webpack-plugin
+# hooks-webpack-plugin
-A bridge between webpack compiler hooks and shelljs.
-To execute shell commands in any stage as you want.
+A bridge plugin which helps to directly attach an action to any compiler or compilation hook in webpack.config.js.